 Harry and Paul: Sent up with Officers O'Malley-Mulligan-Hoolagey and O'Pat-Eddery-Flannery-Hoonigan in "The Cops" sketch:

 Law & Order: Detectives Greevey and Logan from season 1 are both Irish-American, as is ADA Stone (and later Jack McCoy, and judging from a crack made about her, ADA Kincaid as well).
 Inevitably, there's an episode involving The Troubles.

-Law & Order: UK: There is Logan's expy, Matt Devlin, though it never becomes an issue, except in one scene where he references his heritage in order to gain the trust of a young prostitute he's questioning, and another where he mentions being hassled about it during his rookie years, "I was called "mick" for the first six months because my family's Irish".
-Oddly enough, despite the UK setting, this is about as close as a reference to The Troubles as we've gotten.
+Law & Order: UK: DS Matt Devlin (Logan's Expy).
+However, it never becomes an issue, except in one scene where he references his heritage in order to gain the trust of a young prostitute he's questioning, and another where he mentions being hassled about it during his rookie years, "They called me "mick" for the first six months because my family are Irish".
+Despite the UK setting, this is about as close as a reference to The Troubles as we've gotten.

 Murder, She Wrote: There was at least one episode with a police Lieutenant with the typical Oirish accent with all the stock phrases.
 And another set in Oireland with the local cops that way.